microsoft/powerbi-powershell/src/Modules/Admin/Commands.Admin/help/Get-PowerBIActivityEvents.md

 ```

 ### -ResultType
-Indicates the type of result that is returned by the cmdlet.
-Currently the supported values are:
+Specifies the type of result that is returned by the cmdlet.

-* JsonString: Result type is a string representation of list of Json objects.
-* JsonObject: Result type is List of objects.

 ```yaml
 Type: OutputType